Frequently Asked Questions

 Q: Who can be a DesignSafe User?

-A: Any natural hazards researcher that needs an environment to store, analyze, curate, publish, and discover data with a community of peers.
+A: Any natural hazards researcher or practitioner that wants an environment to store, analyze, curate, publish, and discover data with a community of peers.

 Q: How do I get a DesignSafe Account?